BruceHaley/ExportPipelineDefinitions/README.md

 - Lets you collect snapshots of your pipeline history.

 **Note:**
 The exported files are complete.
-However, their format is such that the Azure DevOps UI will not import them to create new definitions.
+However, the format does not support importing them through the Azure DevOps UI to create new definitions.

 ## Quickstart
 1. Clone this repository.